Meshel Laurie is a radio and television broadcaster, writer and corporate speaker of over 20 years’ experience.

-In 2013 Meshel released her first book, a memoir titled The Fence-Painting Fortnight of Destiny.
-A bit of a memoir and an insider’s perspective on the 1990s comedy scene, the workings of an inner-city brothel, what it’s like to be ‘the girl on Rove’ and also how fence-painting can help save a life.
-Meshel released her second book, Buddhism For Breakups, in February 2017.
-It follows Meshel’s personal story and how Buddhism can be a roadmap for navigating the fear, loneliness and grief of a broken heart.
-Later this year Meshel will release her third book, Buddhism For The Unbelievably Busy, was released in November 2017 and explores how to juggle the demands of modern life, using her own experiences and drawing on her long and varied career.
+In 2013 Meshel released her first book titled The Fence-Painting Fortnight of Destiny.
+A memoir and an insider’s perspective on the 1990s comedy scene, the workings of an inner-city brothel, what it’s like to be ‘the girl on Rove’ and how fence-painting can help save a life.
+She followed it up in February 2017 with Buddhism For Breakups, which follows Meshel’s personal story and how Buddhism can be a roadmap for navigating the fear, loneliness and grief of a broken heart.
+Meshel’s third book and second in the ‘Buddhism For…’ series, Buddhism For The Unbelievably Busy, was released in November 2017 and explores how to juggle the demands of modern life, using her own experiences and drawing on her long and varied career.
 Honest, hilarious and heartfelt, it’s a tool to help you stay sane in the modern workplace, handle difficult relationships and how to achieve greater balance in your life.

 Meshel regularly writes columns and articles for The Age and Sydney Morning Herald.
 She presents the Nitty Gritty Committee podcast, where she chats with former prison inmates, the homeless, transgender activists, homicide cops, famous people and non-famous (but amazing) people.
 Meshel also presents the Australian True Crime podcast with Emily Webb – together with expert interviews with writers, victims, investigators and perpetrators, they probe the underbelly of our towns and suburbs and uncover the darkness at the heart of Australian life.